From Rigidity to Fluidity: Breaking Autopilot Patterns

 What would it look like to soften instead of tighten?

-Stepping out of the box is not about abandoning who you are.
+Stepping out of the box is not about abandoning who you are; it is about allowing yourself to evolve beyond who you thought you had to be.

 If this resonates with your experience, I offer trauma-informed somatic counselling in Brighton and online, supporting people to move from reactive relational patterns to embodied, authentic connection.
 You’re welcome to book a free discovery call to explore working together.